-13 NONCLINICAL TOXICOLOGY
+375 13 NONCLINICAL TOXICOLOGY

-13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

-There have been no formal studies conducted assessing the carcinogenic potential of vemurafenib.
-ZELBORAF increased the development of cutaneous squamous cell carcinomas in patients in clinical trials.

-Vemurafenib did not cause genetic damage when tested in in vitro assays (bacterial mutation [AMES Assay], human lymphocyte chromosome aberration) or in the in vivo rat bone marrow micronucleus test.
+- 376 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility - 377 There have been no formal studies conducted assessing the carcinogenic potential of vemurafenib. - 378 ZELBORAF increased the development of cutaneous squamous cell carcinomas in patients in clinical trials. - Vemurafenib did not cause genetic damage when tested in vitro (bacterial mutation [AMES Assay]; human - lymphocyte chromosome aberration assay) or in vivo (rat bone marrow micronucleus test). - No specific studies with vemurafenib have been conducted in animals to evaluate the effect on fertility; - however, in repeat-dose toxicity studies, no adverse histopathological findings were noted in the - reproductive organs of rats at doses up to 450 mg/kg/day (approximately 0.6 and 1.6 times the human

-No specific studies with vemurafenib have been conducted in animals to evaluate the effect on fertility; nevertheless, no histopathological findings were noted in reproductive organs in males and females in repeatdose toxicology studies in rats at doses up to 450 mg/kg/day (approximately 0.6 and 1.6 times the human exposure based on AUC in males and females, respectively) and dogs at doses up to 450 mg/kg/day (approximately 0.3 times the human clinical exposure based on AUC in both males and females, respectively).
+- exposure based on AUC in males and females, respectively) or of dogs at doses up to 450 mg/kg/day - 385 (approximately 0.3 times the human exposure based on AUC).